Testing & Tagging — Christchurch & Canterbury

 The Testing Process

-Visual inspection first step.
 Check cable condition for cuts or damage.
 Inspect plug for cracks.
 Look at equipment casing for damage.
 Check strain relief where cable enters equipment.
 Visual identifies obvious problems.

-Earth continuity test next.
 Measures resistance of earth conductor.
 Must be under 1 ohm typically.
 Verifies earth connection intact.
 Earth conductor critical for safety protecting from electric shock if fault develops.

-Insulation resistance test follows.
 Applies high voltage between active conductors and earth.
 Measures leakage current.
 Insulation must resist typically 1 megohm minimum.
 Identifies deteriorating insulation before it fails completely.

-Polarity check ensures correct wiring.
+Ensures correct wiring.
 Active and neutral correct way around.
 Reversed polarity dangerous.
 Simple test but important for safety.

-Operational check if practical.
-Turn equipment on verify functions properly.
+If practical, turn equipment on verify functions properly.
 Sometimes not possible with certain items but we check when we can.

-Pass or Fail Tags
+Pass Or Fail Tags

-Items passing tests get pass tag.
 Shows test date, next test due date, tester details.
 Usually green color indicating safe to use.
 Workers know equipment tested and safe.

-Failed items get fail tag.
 Usually red color.
 Says do not use.
 Identifies equipment needing repair or disposal.
 Prevents dangerous equipment being used accidentally.

 Tags attach securely to equipment.
 Cable near plug common location.
 Durable tags withstand work environment.
 Clear information easily readable.